IntelLabs/hec-p-isa-tools/kerngen/README.md

 polynomials and holds information such as the `name` of symbol that represents the polynomial, the number of `parts`, and the `rns`.

-At a high level kernels convert high-level operations into low-level p-ISA operations, thus all kernels will need to inherit from `HighOp` and define the conversion function `to_pisa` as follows
+At a high level kernels convert high-level operations into low-level P-ISA operations, thus all kernels will need to inherit from `HighOp` and define the conversion function `to_pisa` as follows
 ```python